 Parks Canada’s Federal Infrastructure Investment Program

-Parks Canada is investing an unprecedented $3 billion dollars over 5 years to support infrastructure work within national historic sites, national parks, and national marine conservation areas across Canada.
+Parks Canada is investing an unprecedented $3 billion dollars to support infrastructure work within national historic sites, national parks, and national marine conservation areas across Canada.

 This historic investment supports conservation while promoting visitor experience and making our infrastructure safer and more appealing to visitors.